Subway train collision in Mexico City kills 1, injures 57

 Mayor Claudia Sheinbaum said on her Twitter account that the accident happened on Line 3 of the capital’s Metro system, without specifying the cause of the crash between the Potrero and La Raza stations.

-Sheinbaum said one person was killed and 16 were taken to hospitals for injuries.
-But officials later raised the number of injured to 41.
-Four people who were trapped in the trains were rescued.
+Sheinbaum said one woman was killed and 57 people injured, who were taken to seven hospitals.
+Four people were trapped in the wreckage for a time, including the driver of one of the trains, who was reported in serious condition.

 Dozens of police and soldiers swarmed into the nearby subway stations, while ambulances and rescue teams arrived to treat the injured.